Leka, Crown Prince of Albania: Death

 Leka died on 30 November 2011 from a heart attack in Mother Teresa Hospital, Tirana.
 Albanian authorities held official ceremonies for the former Crown Prince, and declared December 3, the day of his funeral, a day of national mourning.
 Tirana's mayor Lulzim Basha stated at the funeral that "We have come here today ... to honor, with full historic gratitude and national pride, the work of Leka Zogu."
 Muslim, Catholic and Orthodox prayers were all read by religious leaders at the funeral.
 Leka's son, Leka, Prince of Albania stated "I, Prince Leka II, swear in front of the body of my father that I will follow the road of King Zogu, of King Leka I to be at the service of the nation, the homeland."

 Leka was buried next to his wife's and mother's grave at the public Sharra cemetery in a Tirana suburb.
-Later he was buried in the royal mausoleum.
+Later he was buried at the Mausoleum of the Albanian Royal Family.

 Personal life

 Leka was a Muslim and appealed for Islamic solidarity.
-He also spoke a half-dozen languages, including Arabic and English.
+He also spoke a half-dozen languages, including Albanian, Arabic and English.